mozilla/fxa/features/FxA-16-devices-view/README.md

 and all information about the device is removed from the server.
 It no longer appears in the devices view.

-When I view the devices list from a device that is connected to my account, I do not have the ability to disconnect that device, because this would be a confusing user experience.
-I must disconnect it through the device's native UI.

 When I disconnect a device through the devices view, the session token belonging to that device is destroyed, all information about the device is removed from the server,